readthedocs/ethicalads.io/content/posts/2024-cookieless-advertising-future.md

 impressions on their site are going to be worth less than before.

+However, as advertisers move toward direct sponsorships and direct marketing, this trend will probably reverse.
+With advertisers looking for good places to reach their target audience, high quality publishers will be able to differentiate their inventory better.
-However, as advertisers move toward direct sponsorships and direct marketing, this will reverse and high quality publishers will see more interest and be able to command higher prices.
+These publishers will see more interest and be able to command higher ad prices.

 ## A success story with cookieless advertising: Sentry